ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-query.md

 nav_order: 4
 ---

-# How do I run SQL queries on my database?
+# How do I use FeatureBase Python classes to run SQL?

 SQL queries can be run on your FeatureBase database as:
 * individual commands